Last Updated September 24, 2020

 It’s a premium jurisdiction and that can be a good thing, but it’s three or four times the price of other places that have become just as competitive.
 In fact, I’d say that other jurisdictions are competitive enough that it doesn’t often make sense to set up shop there because the banks require very high minimums.

 The only potential concern is that the Cayman Islands is a British Overseas Territory.
 Short of that, they pretty much have their own management.
-There is a small chance the UK could interfere and shut them down like they did to Turks and Caicos a few years ago, but I don’t see it as real threat right now.
-Plus, now that the UK is on its way out of the EU, there’s even less of a threat.
+There is a small chance the UK could interfere and shut them down like they did to Turks and Caicos a few years ago, but I don’t see it as a real threat right now.
+Plus, now that the UK has exited the EU, there’s even less of a threat.

 Overall, The Cayman Islands is a pretty solid jurisdiction and it’s definitely a lot better than Panama (which I’ve been very underwhelmed by) and you’ll be treated much better.
 If you’re considering Panama, the Caymans are a much safer option.